|Nutrition Facts (per serving)|

 Vegetable oil, for frying

-- Kosher salt (or flaky sea salt), seasoned salt, or cinnamon-sugar blend
+Kosher salt, flaky sea salt, seasoned salt, or cinnamon-sugar blend

 Gather the ingredients.

 Fill a large bowl with ice and water; set aside.

 Peel the sweet potatoes and cut them into 1/4-inch sticks about 3 to 4 inches in length.

 Put the sweet potatoes in the ice water and let them sit for 30 minutes to 1 hour.

 In a large food storage bag or bowl, combine the cornstarch with the cold water; stir until smooth.
 The mixture will be quite thin.

 Pour the vegetable oil into a large, heavy pan or Dutch oven to a depth of about 2 inches.
 Heat the oil to 325 F.

-Working in small batches, remove the potatoes from the bag or bowl and carefully place them in the hot oil.
-Fry the sweet potatoes for 1 to 1 1/2 minutes.
+Working in small batches, remove the potatoes from the bag or bowl using a slotted spoon, and carefully place them in the hot oil; discard the cornstarch mixture.
+Fry the sweet potatoes for 1 to 2 minutes.
 Stir them a few times to keep them from sticking together.
 When done, the fries should be tender but not browned.

 Using a metal slotted spoon, lift the potatoes out onto paper towels or brown paper to drain.

-When the fries are golden brown, remove them to paper towels or brown paper to drain.
+When the fries are golden brown, remove them to paper towels or brown paper to drain again.

 Sprinkle the sweet potato fries with kosher or seasoned salt or dust lightly with a cinnamon-sugar blend.

 - Make sure you choose a high-heat neutral flavor oil for deep-frying.
 Oil labeled "vegetable oil" is as good as any other and is usually cheaper than other types.
 Sunflower, peanut, canola, and refined safflower oil are good choices as well.

 - Sweet potato fries are best served as soon as they are cooked and drained.
 If that isn't possible, heat the oven to 200 F and place a rack on a baking sheet.
 When the fries are ready, transfer them to the rack and place the pan in the oven until serving time.